mwdev22/svc-init/README.md

 # Personal preference

-> personally I'm a big fan of flat layouts, and use standard only when the project is expected to grow significantly.
+- Personally I'm a big fan of flat layouts, and use standard only when the project is expected to grow significantly.
-> flat uses the **group by dependency** pattern from [Ben Johnson’s article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1).
+- Flat uses the **group by dependency** pattern from [Ben Johnson’s article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1).
 Shout-out to the author for that.

 # Getting started (choose layout)